swissmanu/mse-paper-rxjs-debugger/content/paper.md

 # RP Debugging: The Hard Way {#sec:challenge}

-A primary characteristic of RP is the paradigm shift away from imperatively formulated, control-flow-oriented code (see Listing [1](#lst:imperative)) over to declarative, data-flow-focused source code [@Salvaneschi_Mezini_2016].
+A primary characteristic of RP is the paradigm shift away from imperatively formulated, control-flow-oriented code (see Listing [1](#lst:imperative)) to declarative, data-flow-focused source code [@Salvaneschi_Mezini_2016].
 Instead of instructing the computer how to do what, i.e., one step after another, we use RP abstractions to describe the transformation of a continuous flow of data.

 ```{
   caption="Basic example of imperative-style/control-flow-oriented programming in JavaScript: Multiply integers between 0 and 4 for every value that is smaller than 4 and call reportValue with the result."